2005 British Grand Prix: Race

 Fernando Alonso took pole position, but had to give best to Montoya in the race.

 On lap 32 Barrichello, on a three-stop strategy, made his second stop.
 This enabled Räikkönen, now the fastest man on the track, to close up behind Button.
 Montoya responded to his team-mate's pace, and to Alonso, by setting back-to-back fastest laps on laps 40 and 41, increasing his lead over the Spaniard to over six seconds.
 On lap 43, Räikkönen took fourth when Button made his second stop, easily retaining this position after his own stop two laps later.
 Montoya pitted on lap 44, putting Alonso back in front, before Barrichello made his third stop on lap 45.
 On lap 46 Fisichella, on course for his first podium since winning the opening race of the season in Australia, made his second stop, but stalled as he tried to leave the pits, promoting Räikkönen to third.

 Alonso led for five laps before pitting on lap 49, but lost time trying to lap Trulli.
 This meant that he did not have a big enough lead to make his stop and rejoin the race in front of Montoya, though he was comfortably ahead of Räikkönen.
 In the end, the Colombian took his first win for McLaren by 2.7 seconds.

 Räikkönen set the fastest race lap on the final lap to finish less than 12 seconds behind Alonso, while Fisichella ended up 3.5 seconds behind the Finn.
 Button finished a distant fifth, ahead of Michael Schumacher and Barrichello, while Ralf Schumacher edged out Toyota team-mate Trulli for the final point.

 There was only one retirement in the race, Jordan's Narain Karthikeyan dropping out on lap 11 with an electrical failure.

 The result allowed Alonso to increase his lead over Räikkönen in the Drivers' Championship by two points, 77 to 51.
 Michael Schumacher remained in third on 43 points, while Montoya moved up to sixth with 26.
 In the Constructors' Championship, McLaren reduced the deficit to Renault by three points, 102 to 87, Ferrari remaining in third on 74.

+After the podium ceremony, Montoya, Alonso and Räikkönen did not pop the champagne bottles out of respect for the victims of London bombings.